 Amy advises clients on all aspects of litigation, from pretrial matters through trial and appeal.
 She has tried numerous cases to verdict and successfully argued before the California Court of Appeal.

-Her practice encompasses securities, arbitration, and commercial lease litigation, real estate litigation, land use, product liability, false advertising, consumer protection, pharmaceutical and medical device, California Proposition 65 compliance and litigation, cannabis law, and major commercial disputes.
+Her practice encompasses securities, commercial lease, real estate and land use, product liability, false advertising, consumer protection, pharmaceutical and medical device, dietary supplements, cannabis, and California Proposition 65 compliance and litigation, as well as commercial arbitration.
 Amy is experienced in representing individuals, corporations, and public entities.